lonet-n/Lone_MoTrPAC/README.md

 Author: Talha Lone
 Date: 2020-06-16

-This repository is for the work I do on the MoTrPAC data with Nicole Gay.
+This repository is for the work done alongside Nicole Gay on the gastrocnemius tissue obtained from male rats undergoing acute endurance exercise from the MoTrPAC data.

 ## Resources:
 - [Introduction to RNA-seq](https://www.youtube.com/watch?v=tlf6wYJrwKY&list=PLblh5JKOoLUJo2Q6xK4tZElbIvAACEykp)